Why prefab chimney chase covers fail faster than masonry chimney crowns

 Copper is the premium choice.
 It develops a protective green patina over time that many homeowners find architecturally appealing — particularly on historic-district homes in El Cid and Old Northwood, and on premium coastal properties along Flagler Drive.
 Copper lasts essentially indefinitely under normal conditions (we have not seen a copper chase cover wear out in our service area within the operating history of the business).
 The materials cost is roughly 3-4x galvanized stock; the total job cost is roughly 2-3x the galvanized installation.

-Chase cover repair near me as part of broader prefab chimney maintenance
+Chase cover repair as part of broader prefab chimney maintenance

 Chase cover repair is typically just one component of a broader prefab chimney maintenance visit.
 The same visit usually inspects the storm collar (the smaller seal where the flue penetrates the chase cover), the cap on top of the flue, the chase exterior for any siding or framing damage, and the firebox-side condition of the prefab unit.